If you got used to checking your credit reports regularly during the COVID-19 pandemic, we have some good news.

 “We recognize the important role that credit reports play in people’s financial lives and encourage consumers to regularly check their credit history – an important way of understanding their current credit position and preparing for important future financial milestones,” the three major credit-reporting companies say in the joint press release.

 The ability to check your report weekly for free has been the norm since early 2020, when the pandemic first arrived.

-Prior to the pandemic, federal law stated that all consumers could access one free credit report every 12 months from each of the three credit-reporting companies.
+Prior to the pandemic, federal law stated that all consumers could access one free credit report every 12 months from each of the three major credit-reporting companies.

 If you are considering looking at your credit report soon, check out “How to Get Your Free Credit Report in 6 Easy Steps.”